Americentrism: In the media

 American television networks have been perceived to contain an Americentric bias in the selection of their material.

 Another instance of Americentrism is in the high focus companies have on US markets in relation to others.
 Often, products produced and developed outside the US are still marketed as typically American.

 According to the European Commission, internet governance (in particular that related to the NSA) is too Americentric.
 It criticized the major role of American company ICANN in its administration.

 The English Wikipedia has been criticized for having an Americentric systemic bias with regards to its occasional preference towards US English sources, language, and spelling.

 In languages

 US defaultism refers to the tendency for people, particularly those in the United States, to assume that the US is the default or only relevant context when discussing various topics.
-For example, in an online forum, people may talk about a policy that only applies to US without identifying the locality being referenced.
+For example, in an online forum, people may talk about a policy that only applies to the US without identifying the locality being referenced.

 US defaultism is about a lack of awareness or consideration for the global context, leading to the United States being treated as the unspoken default.
 This can be annoying or confusing for non-Americans looking for information on the internet.